Epistemology: The Science Of Thought

 “No one perceives that he understands except from this, that he understands something: because he must first know something before he knows that he knows.”

-This intelligent insight was explicated upon by the neo-Thomist priest Celestine Bittle, in his 1945 textbook The Whole Man:
+This insight was explicated upon by the neo-Thomist priest Celestine Bittle, in his 1945 textbook The Whole Man:

 “Consciousness,” says Father Bittle, “is irreducible [because] consciousness can’t be reduced to other facts or broken into component parts.”